fvmformal/fvm/doc/sphinx/source/complexityreduction.rst

    Add links to public repo

-If you want to blackbox all instances of a specific entity, use the function :py:func:`fvm.fvmframework.blackbox` and pass to it the entity name.
+If you want to blackbox all instances of a specific entity, use the function :py:func:`fvm.FvmFramework.blackbox` and pass to it the entity name.

 .. code-block:: python

-   from fvm import fvmframework
+   from fvm import FvmFramework

-   fvm = fvmframework()
+   fvm = FvmFramework()
    fvm.add_vhdl_sources("concepts/blackbox_instance/*.vhd")
    fvm.set_toplevel('dualcounter')
    fvm.blackbox('counter')

-If you want to blackbox a specific instance of an entity, you need to use the function :py:func:`fvm.fvmframework.blackbox_instance`, providing the entity name as argument.
+If you want to blackbox a specific instance of an entity, you need to use the function :py:func:`fvm.FvmFramework.blackbox_instance`, providing the entity name as argument.

 .. code-block:: python

-   from fvm import fvmframework
+   from fvm import FvmFramework

-   fvm = fvmframework()
+   fvm = FvmFramework()
    fvm.add_vhdl_sources("concepts/blackbox_instance/*.vhd")
    fvm.set_toplevel('dualcounter')
    fvm.blackbox_instance('counter0')